-We recently went through the process of obtaining duplicate title for the vehicle owned by a decedent’s estate on behalf of a client.
-We attempted to do so through the mail and ended up making three trips to the DMV to get the job done.
-In an effort to prevent you from making the same mistakes we did, we’ve explained the process to getting that duplicate title as Personal Representative of the Estate.
+We recently obtained a duplicate title for the vehicle owned by a decedent’s estate on behalf of a client.
+We attempted to do so through the mail and made three trips to the DMV to complete the job.
+To prevent you from making the same mistakes, we’ve explained the process of getting a duplicate title as the Estate’s Personal Representative.

-***Note: the following is a thorough description of what worked for us and could certainly change over time.
-The DMV reps are very helpful over the phone so don’t hesitate to call them first to confirm you are following the correct process.
+***Note: the following thoroughly describes what worked for us and could certainly change over time.
+The DMV reps are very helpful over the phone, so don’t hesitate to call them first to confirm you are following the correct process.

 How to Get Duplicate Vehicle Title from the DMV for a Vehicle Owned by the Decedent of an Estate